Best places to visit in Crete based on the town of your stay

-We left Chania in around 70 people organised on 2 buses.
+We left Chania with around 70 people organised on 2 buses.

-Once on the Omalos plateau, the starting point, I decided to leave everybody going and seat for around 5 minutes at the start of the descend.
+Once on the Omalos plateau, the starting point, I decided to leave everybody going and sit for around 5 minutes at the start of the descent.

 Once everyone left I was almost on my own.
 I could enjoy the Gorge in silence.